-CASS+ was formed originally as an independent service at Bodmin Magistrates’ Court in 2005, followed by a branch in Plymouth in 2006, and Truro as 2012.
-Intended as a support service for offenders, following the trend at the time, which was Community Justice.
-Many similar schemes were set up in courts across the UK, but this is the only one still operating after 12 years.
+Many similar schemes were set up in courts across the UK, but this is the only one still operating.
 We have been a model of good practice within the courts system for many years, and have been achieving excellent results for the people who come through our doors.

-In 2016 we began to co-ordinate the Victim Care work in Cornwall on behalf of the Safer Stronger Consortium signposting victims of crime to appropriate providers of services to support them and help them get back on their feet.
-This facet of our work has just been renewed from April 2017, and nearly 200 people have been supported in this way since April 2015.
+2016: We began to coordinate the victim care work in Cornwall on behalf of the Safer Stronger Consortium signposting victims of crime to appropriate providers of services to support them and help them get back on their feet.